2018 Update: I think this post has aged pretty well.

 - Super-fast 4G data is available in most places.

 - There has been a massive real estate development boom.
-If you want a beautiful apartment, there’s now a plethora of high rises with pool, gym, security, etc… to choose from.
+If you want a beautiful apartment in Saigon, there’s now a plethora of high rises with pool, gym, security, etc… to choose from.

 - I’m actually paying less for my apartment than 5 years ago. $780/mo for a brand-new, 2-bedroom on the 18th with a great view.
 Pool & gym included.